Bachelor of Social Work

 - Student and faculty diversity: Our students come from a broad range of ethnic, geographic and socioeconomic backgrounds, and a variety of life experiences.
 This enriches classroom interactions, in both theory- and practice-oriented courses.

-- Renowned faculty: Our nationally recognized faculty conduct research and practice in areas such as aging, children and families, disability, incarceration, LGBTQ health, mental health, and substance abuse.
+- Renowned faculty: The School of Social Work’s faculty are recognized nationally as experts in areas such as aging, children and families, disability, incarceration, LGBTQ health, mental health, and substance abuse.

 Related Graduate Degrees in the College of Public Health